Possible causes and solution(s)

-This article will guide you how to remedy invalid expansion licences on your Bosch Divar IP 5000 all in one.
+This article will guide you how to remedy invalid expansion licenses on your Bosch Divar IP 5000 all in one.
+Error indication

-Dispite that the registration of your additinal purchased licencens has been completed successfully.
-The licecens may become invalid after a following reboot.
-This behaivor is caused by switching the MAC address of your teaming interface.
+Despite that the registration of your additional purchased licenses has been completed successfully.
+The licenses may become invalid after a following reboot.
+This behavior is caused by switching the MAC address of your teaming interface.

-In order to prevent such behavior or even to revoke your licences as they are already invalid,
+In order to prevent such behavior or even to revoke your licenses as they are already invalid,

 Download the attachment MacAddress.zip (2 KB) and provide it locally to your DIP all in one

-Unzip the archiv, it should extract two files (setMacAddress.cmd / setMacAddress.vbs)
+Unzip the archive, it should extract two files (setMacAddress.cmd / setMacAddress.vbs)

-Open the command promt (CMD) as adimistrator, e.g. right-click on the windows button and click on Command Promt (Admin)
+Open the command prompt (CMD) as administrator, e.g. right-click on the windows button and click on Command Prompt (Admin)